Numbers 33

 Moses writes down every stage.
 The journey is not something to forget; it is something to record.
 A written record means a kept memory.
 Means: this happened.
 This matters.
 This is your story.

-Rameses is not just the starting point; it is the name of what you're leaving behind.
-Slavery.
-Diminishment.
-The place where your labor built other people's dreams.
-The journey doesn't begin in neutral ground.
-It begins in freedom's first moment, when you walk out of the place that was killing you.
+Rameses is the name of what you're leaving behind: slavery, diminishment, the place where your labor built other people's dreams.
+The journey begins in freedom's first moment, when you walk out of the place that was killing you.

 The Hebrew phrase for "with an high hand" - yad ramah - means with strength, boldly, unafraid.
 This is not a sneaking escape.
 Israel leaves Egypt as a free people, in broad daylight, publicly.
 God makes a spectacle of rescue.